 Besides, Pakistan is the only nuclear country in the Islamic World.
-Hence, it has become special target of these external secret agencies who want to destabilise it.
+Hence, it has become a special target of these external secret agencies who want to destabilize it.

-Nonetheless, about some recent terror-attacks, sources indicate that some militants, especially of the TTP have entered Pakistan from Afghanistan.
-Hence, Islamabad warned the Afghan Taliban to take stern action against the TTP which has been operating with impunity from the Afghan soil.
+Nonetheless, about some recent terror attacks, sources indicate that some militants, especially of the TTP have entered Pakistan from Afghanistan.
+Hence, Islamabad warned the Afghan Taliban to take stern action against the TTP which has been operating with impunity from Afghan soil.

 Taking cognisance of the US-led some Western entities’ negative reaction regarding the Taliban’s seizure of Afghanistan, Pakistan, Iran, Russia and China have urged the world to support the Afghans at this critical juncture.

 During their interaction with foreign leaders, the then Prime Minister of Pakistan Imran Khan, the then Foreign Minister Shah Mehmood Qureshi, and army chief Gen. Qamar Javed Bajwa urged the US-led international community to assist the people of Afghanistan—both to address their humanitarian needs and help in the economic rebuilding of the nation, stating that a peaceful and stable Afghanistan is essential for the stability in Pakistan as well as the entire region.
 Now, besides some other countries, Islamabad which has already dispatched basic commodities of life to Afghanistan is especially sending various goods after the destructions, caused by the recent earthquake in that country.